github-education-resources/codespaces-project-template-js/README.md

 ### 2. Update to smooth scroll to a section

 In your site header you have links to each section below.
 Click one of these links and watch it scroll the page to that section.
-Not really a scroll right?
+Not really a scroll, right?

 Let's make this a better user experience by slowing that down so the user has a sense of what is happening, and where they are navigating to on the page.